 As of 2015, the foreign-born population in Cuba was 13,336 inhabitants per the World Bank data.

-In 2015, Cuba became the first country to eliminate mother-to-child transmission of HIV and syphilis, a milestone recognized by the World Health Organization.
+In 2015, Cuba became the first country to eradicate mother-to-child transmission of HIV and syphilis, a milestone hailed by the World Health Organization.

-In a 2015 survey sponsored by Univision, 44% of Cubans identified as not religious, 9% did not provide an answer, and 34% said they were Christian.
+In a 2015 survey sponsored by Univision, 44% of Cubans said they were not religious and 9% did not give an answer while only 34% said they were Christian.

-As of August 2016, the dual currency system remained in force in Cuba.
+As of August 2016, the dual currency system in Cuba remained in force despite intentions to merge the two currencies.

 According to the CIA World Factbook, Cuba's GDP per capita was $12,300 as of 2016.

-In 2016, most restrictions on American tourism to Cuba were limited due to the Cuban Missile Crisis but some remained in place.
+Until 2016 American tourism was incredibly limited due to the Cuban Missile Crisis until 2016, when most restrictions were limited but some remained in place.

 On 17 September 2017, the United States considered closing its Cuban embassy following mysterious medical symptoms experienced by its staff.

-By 2017, the Cuban government expected there to be approximately 10,000 cooperatives operating.
-All state-run restaurants (over 8,000) will be converted to worker owned cooperatives.
+By 2017 the Cuban government expects there to be approximately 10,000 cooperatives operating.

 In 2017, Cuba signed the UN treaty on the Prohibition of Nuclear Weapons.

-On 19 April 2018, Raúl Castro stepped down and Miguel Díaz-Canel was elected president of the State Council.
+On 18 April 2018, Miguel Díaz-Canel was elected president after the resignation of Raúl Castro.

-A 2018 study indicated that Cuba has a potential for mountaineering activity, and that mountaineering could be a key contributor to tourism.
+A study in 2018 indicated that Cuba has potential for mountaineering, which could be a key contributor to tourism.

 In 2018, Raúl Castro retired as president of the Council of State, and Miguel Díaz-Canel was elected president by the National Assembly.

-Since 2018, access to the internet and widespread social media use have fueled calls for political and economic liberalization in Cuba.
+Since 2018, access to the internet and widespread use of social media have fueled calls for political and economic liberalization in Cuba.

 In May 2019, Cuba imposed rationing of staples such as chicken, eggs, rice, beans, soap and other basic goods.